-The city began its citizen participation process in May 2023 and reached out to nearly 200 individuals considered to be relevant stakeholders for the consolidated planning process.
+The city began its citizen participation process in May 2023 with public meetings and reached out to nearly 200 stakeholders for the consolidated planning process.
+The city solicited public feedback through newspapers, local media outlets, official governmental websites, and social media.
+Meetings were conducted to ensure inclusion of all residents, target areas, beneficiaries of federal resources awarded through the public awards process, and public and private agencies operating in the city.
 Public meetings and public hearings were held and conducted in accordance with 24 CFR Part 91 and the city's Citizen Participation Plan.
-Stakeholder input was recorded and incorporated into this Consolidated Plan.
+Public input and stakeholder feedback was recorded and incorporated into this Consolidated Plan.